Knowledge

 One thing that you must be ignoring is relaxing the bow grip.

-Everyone has that one hand that is mostly dormant; don’t consider it useless since it has a great impact on how accurate your shots will be.
+Everyone has that one hand that’s mostly dormant.
+Don’t consider it useless since it has a great impact on how accurate your shots will be.

 Before you shoot, ensure that the hand holding the bow has close contact with the bow.